 Tenants who pay reduced rents are required to provide Housing SA with proof of their income on a regular basis, and reduced rents are adjusted in line with increases in income.

-Some relevant sections of the Residential Tenancies Act 1995 (SA) that apply to Housing SA tenants are:
+The relevant sections of the Residential Tenancies Act 1995 (SA) that apply to Housing SA tenants are:

 - relating to locks and security of premises [s 66]